Withdrawals

 ### The 12-hour cooldown

-For normal traders, this just means:
+For a normal trader, this means:

 * You can **trade instantly**.